 But that's the griping out of the way - as a video player, the iPad mini is excellent.
 It's just the right size and weight to hold two-handed in landscape mode, and if you're OK with it not feeling as secure in one hand, a decent heft to hold with a single set of digits.

-The headphone jack is also well-placed - holding it with the Home Button to the right will keep the any wires away from your hands, and if you choose the other direction you'll find it's just clear enough to not get in the way all the time.
+The headphone jack is also well-placed - holding it with the Home Button to the right will keep it completely palm free, and if you choose the other direction you'll find it's just clear enough to not get in the way all the time.

 We will admit that not being able to hold it in one hand securely will be an issue for some, and Apple shouldn't be pretending that it will be a comfortable experience for many, but the wider screen is so much better than on the Nexus 7 or Kindle Fire HD that we can't really be annoyed too much.